ml18m7aa/3D-Brain-Tumor-Segmentation/README.md

 (nipype is required for preprocessing only)

-3. preprocess.py give the path of your data-set folder to preprocess the image or you can download preprocess data directly from [Here](https://drive.google.com/file/d/1mqWcs_PuisnbsclIhdZWcpsfgjZegtoL/view?usp=sharing)
+3. preprocess.py give the path of your data-set folder to preprocess the image or you can download preprocessed data directly from [Here](https://drive.google.com/file/d/1mqWcs_PuisnbsclIhdZWcpsfgjZegtoL/view?usp=sharing)
 4. Run the training: